aspose-pdf/Aspose.PDF-Documentation/en/net/get-started/installation/_index.md

 {
     static void Main(string[] args)
     {
-        // Add at the beginning of your Main method var license = new License();
+        // Activate your license, you can comment out these codelines to use library in Evaluation mode var license = new License();
         license.SetLicense("Aspose.PDF.NET.lic");